Orientability of Causal Relations in Time Series using Summary Causal Graphs and Faithful Distributions: Implications on Causal Effects Identification

-\begin{proof} We refer to Theorem~5.4 of~\citet{Flanagan_2020}, which states that the CDE is identifiable from the MPDAG if and only if all edges adjacent to the outcome node are oriented.
-This condition is satisfied by applying the theorem to the adjacent nodes in the SCG. \end{proof}
+\begin{proof} The result follows directly from Theorem~5.4 of~\citet{Flanagan_2020}, which states that a controlled direct effect is identifiable from the FT-MPDAG if and only if all edges adjacent to the outcome are oriented.
+Under the $s$-orientability condition, these edges can be oriented, allowing recovery of the relevant adjustment set and identification of the controlled direct effect. \end{proof}

-These results highlight that, instead of applying identification theorems directly to the SCG, one may perform a causal discovery step and obtain \emph{a priori} guarantees of identifiability.
-This approach has the drawback of relying on the faithfulness assumption (Assumption~\ref{assumption:faithfulness}), but it offers two key advantages: (1) it provides theoretical guarantees of identifiability, even in cases where identification theorems applied to the SCG fail, (2) it yields a simple criterion to be checked directly on the SCG, involving only pairs of nodes rather than complex path-based conditions.
+These results provide theoretical guarantees for causal effect identification, even in cases where identification theorems applied to the SCG alone~\citep{Assaad_2024,Ferreira_2024} do not succeed.
+Moreover, they offer simpler criteria that can be verified directly on the SCG, relying only on pairs of nodes rather than complex path-based conditions.

-Finally, Proposition~\ref{prop:exists} implies that, in practice, causal discovery should always be attempted when its assumptions are deemed acceptable, since it is impossible to determine in advance whether an effect will be non-identifiable in all cases.
-Our contribution provides \emph{a priori} theoretical guarantees of identifiability in a broad range of settings.